egave/deno-grammy-starter-bot/README.md

 # Deno GrammY Starter Bot

-## Starter template for Grammy Bots on Deno Deploy
+## Starter template for Telegram Bots with GrammJS on Deno Deploy

 This Telegram Bot is a typescript starter template Bot developed under Grammyjs Framework and deployed on Deno Deploy.
 It is free of charge and to clone for your own use (see LICENSE file).